kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 }
 {% endhighlight %}

 Instead of 4 `if` guards in the original example, we're down to 3 without adding any more functions.
-The trade-off is having to read the higher-level `parseRequestLine` inside-out.
+The trade-off is having to read the top-level `parse` inside-out.

 ### Closure for errors

-It's worth noting another approach, which is simply to [create a closure][pike-error-closure] over the first error.
-The example code in the cited article starts like this:
+You can also create a closure over the first error.
+The example code [from the article][pike-error-closure] starts like so:

 {% highlight go %}
 _, err = fd.Write(p0[a:b])